 In 2002, Lynn testified to a grand jury that he did, in fact, receive multiple reports that Wiejata was a “ladies man” who had an attraction to the married women of the parish.
 He also admitted that he first learned about the 13 year old girl in 2000, but did not act on the information because he did not personally find the woman making the report to be credible.
 She was the child’s mother, and she called twice a week for several weeks to discuss the abuse of her child, but never left her name.
 Lynn made no reports to law enforcement and instead told the parish pastor to be on the lookout for any chance of public scandal in the parish.
 If it became public, then he would have to take action, according to his testimony.

 Wiejata was never reassigned to ministry after his discharge from Villa St. John Vianney.
 He was laicized by the Vatican in 2002.

-Wiejata is still alive and believed to be living in Chicago, Illinois with his wife, Anna.
-He is 49 years old.
-He is believed to be working in the pharmaceutical industry.
+Wiejata is believed to be living in Chicago, Illinois with his wife, and working in the pharmaceutical industry.